 Build your online resource by engaging with other parents, teachers and ECEs; attending workshops and seminars; reading newsletters.
 Review and update this list from time to time.

 - Bookmark a few of your favorite sites or bloggers.

 Once you have a substantial resource in place, earmark a few for reliable, last-minute searches.
 Review and update this list from time to time.

 Share content you love or is relevant with others in your niche.
 An online community can build a library of great content with input from its active members.

 Searching online can sometimes seem like a daunting task.
 As you browse through the articles and websites, stay on track by asking yourself if the information on the page is relevant or useful.
 It can also be helpful to maintain a planner in the classroom or home to schedule content, list options to extend a program, or note specific details such as project materials.

 Don't despair if you do get a little side-tracked now and then!
 If you find something interesting, read and enjoy the article for its own content.
 If it wasn't what you set out to find, it may have links you can use, or reference a website that interests you so you can come back later to learn more about it.

 You may already know and use many of these tips.
-Do you have any other suggestions you can share in the comments?
+Do you have any other suggestions you can share?